 Producing engineers capable of identifying, preventing, and solving building, construction and environmental problems is the department’s objective.
 In addition to the well-established graduate programs in environmental, water resource and geotechnical engineering, students in the department may also choose to study in the emerging field of geoenvironmental engineering.
 Campus facilities, including a National Science Foundation-funded earthquake simulator, permit a case-study approach, which exposes students to real-world problems and allows experimentation, testing and analysis.
 Courses are available online and on campus; most of the professional degrees have online courses included in the curriculum.

-ME, MS, Professional MS, PhD, Water Engineering and Management Certificate, Engineering for Developing Communities Certificate, Online Certificate in Tunneling
+Water Engineering and Management Certificate, Mortenson Center Graduate Certificate, Online Certificate in Tunneling